ThriveOnz360

 Posted on 20 Feb at 7:46 am

-• The accumulation trap: Each tool added to solve one problem, nobody ever reviewing the whole picture
+• The accumulation trap: Each tool added to solve one problem, nobody reviewing the whole picture

 • Duplicate functionality: Paying for the same feature in three different tools

-• Fragmented data: No integrations between systems — spreadsheets bridging the gaps
+• Fragmented data: No integrations — spreadsheets bridging the gaps

 • The right answer: 8 functional layers, one recommended tool per layer, each tool integrated with the one above and below it